castai/docs/docs/guides/cluster-controller.md

     For AKS clusters you should also pass `--set aks.enabled=true`

 !!! note ""
-    You can create api token via CAST AI console UI.
+    You can create api key via CAST AI console UI.

 !!! note ""
     You can find your cluster ID in CAST AI console UI.